NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Jump and then slide almost at the same time, slide jump that gives more height, gains both horizontal and vertical speed from slam momentum.
+      Jumping and then sliding immediately afterward gives you both horizontal and vertical momentum, while also putting you in a sliding state.
     </td>
     <td width="100px">
       1. Jump <br />